karanS08/Blackboard-bot/README.md

 you need to enter your UID and password once at the top of the code . you need to change the classes according to your own timetable

-CONTACT ME FOR MORE DETAILS : 20BET1080@cuchd.in currently working only for AU4 but can be modified of futher use
+CONTACT ME FOR MORE DETAILS : 20BET1080@cuchd.in .
+Currently working only for AU4 but can be modified for futher use